PoisotLab/SimpleSDMLayers.jl/docs/src/sdm/mvlogistic.md

 end;
 ```

-Not sure how much in detail I should explain how mvlogit works or assume a base
-familiarity and link to other resources.
+Not sure how much in detail I should explain how mvlogit works or assume a base familiarity and link to other resources.

-Effects, represented as the vector $\beta$, are sampled from a multivariate
+Effects, represented as the vector $\beta$, are sampled
-normal prior with equal variance and no covariance in effects.
-The predicted
+from a multivariate normal prior with equal variance and
+no covariance in effects.

-state is computed as
+The predicted output (probability of occurence) for location in the lattice  is computed as

-$$\text{logit}(y) = \alpha + \sum_i \Beta_i x_i$$
+$$y = \text{logit}^{-1} \big(\alpha + \sum_i \Beta_i x_i\big)$$

-One could also choose to sample from a set of priors on matrices $\textbf{B}$,
-and let the data speak for itself regarding the interaction effects $B_ij$.
-For
+In GLM parlence, this would be called a "no-interactions" model.
+Bayesian models can be much more flexible, for example one could also choose to sample from a set of priors on matrices $\textbf{B}$ and compute $y = \text{logit}^{-1}(\alpha+Bx)$, where interaction between predictors where the can speak for itself regarding the values of interaction effects $B_{ij}$.

-the sake of example we cut out a lot of the fine tuning one would do in an
+For the sake of example we cut
+out a lot of the fine tuning one would do in an actual
-actual analysis, checking for covariance of predictors and so on.
+analysis, checking for covariance of predictors and so on.

 We can then sample from this model.
-This line creates a single Markov chain
+This line creates a single
-which runs using Hamilitonian Monte Carlo (`HMC`, see [todo resource on HMC]())
-to sample a posterior estimate of our parameters.
-Here we use `0.01` as the step
+Markov chain which runs using Hamilitonian Monte Carlo (`HMC`, see [todo resource on HMC]()) to sample a posterior estimate of our parameters.
+Here we use `0.01` as the step size as it resulted in
-size as it resulted in few divergent transitions.
+few divergent transitions.

 ```@example mvlogit
 chain = sample(mv_logit(features, labels, 1.0), HMC(0.01, 10), 1500)